quadrate-language/quadrate/docs/docs/docs/reference.md

 #### panic

 Signals an error and returns from the fallible function.
-Can only be used inside fallible functions (marked with `!`).

 **Signature:** `( msg code -- )`